CZ-NIC/knot-resolver/doc/config-network.rst

 .. image:: server_terminology.svg

+*Attribution: Icons by Bernar Novalyi from the Noun Project*

 For *resolver's clients* the resolver itself acts as a DNS server.

 After receiving a query the resolver will attempt to find